wa7nwp/nwp2019/19201_Ham_misc/ham_quiz.md

 * What is Morse Code for "@" - as used in Email addresses.

 * What is the difference between Power and Energy?

+* What frequencies may a Technician class license holder run (non-CW) data?
+CW?